Leafwing-Studios/fop-rules/docs/rules/combat/elements.md

 Water is the element of the murky oceans and the frozen tundras; of the flowing rivers and the communal wells.

 Mechanically, water behaves differently depending on its form.
-Mist often creates shrouded conditions, ice tends to apply chilled or create slippery ground effects, and liquid water inflicts forced movement.
+Mist often creates shrouded ailments, ice tends to apply chilled or create slippery ground effects, and liquid water inflicts forced movement.

 ### Arcane

 Arcane is the element of infinite space and relentless time; of the splendor of an illusion and the mystery of other realities.

-Mechanically, arcane tends to apply the unstable affliction, create objects from nowhere, teleport creatures, apply the banished condition or grant invisibility.
+Mechanically, arcane tends to apply the unstable affliction, create objects from nowhere, teleport creatures, apply the banished ailment or grant invisibility.

 ### Eldritch

 Eldritch is the element of whispered truths and forbidden knowledge; of horrifying monstrosities and broken minds.

-Mechanically, eldritch tends to manipulate the mind, applying the crazed, frightened or pacified conditions, and sometimes inflicting the rage or temperance afflictions.
+Mechanically, eldritch tends to manipulate the mind, applying the crazed, frightened or pacified ailments, and sometimes inflicting the rage or temperance afflictions.

 ### Radiant

 Radiant is the element of the beating sun and glowing moon; of honor and peace and righteous belief.

-Mechanically, radiant effects often create areas of light, but also tends to sear and soothe, applying the blinded and pacified condition or the temperance affliction.
+Mechanically, radiant effects often create areas of light, but also tends to sear and soothe, applying the blinded and pacified ailment or the temperance affliction.

 ### Umbral

 Umbral is the element of the flickering shadows and the darkest night; of dark bargains and closely-held secrets.

-Mechanically, umbral effects often create areas of darkness (including magically shrouded areas), but can also grant invisibility or inflict intense pain with the anguish condition.
+Mechanically, umbral effects often create areas of darkness (including magically shrouded areas), but can also grant invisibility or inflict intense pain with the anguish ailment.

 ### Primal

 Primal is the element of the growing plants and wild beasts; of ancient forests and prospering farmlands.

-Mechanically, primal effects tends to grow, grasp, strengthen and provoke, creating interesting ground effects, applying the rooted condition, granting boons and applying the rage affliction.
+Mechanically, primal effects tends to grow, grasp, strengthen and provoke, creating interesting ground effects, applying the rooted ailment, granting boons and applying the rage affliction.

 ### Decay

 Decay is the element of the dead and dying, disease and famine; of the afterlife and the cycles that support all life.

-Mechanically, tends to sap strength and cause suffering, applying the withered and blunted conditions or the bleeding affliction.
+Mechanically, tends to sap strength and cause suffering, applying the withered and blunted ailments or the bleeding affliction.

 ### Electric

 Electric is the element of lightning bolts and static charge; of invention and creation and the spark of life that animates everything in this world.

-Mechanically, electric effects tend to move in straight lines, grant additional speed, benefit from critical hits or disorient their targets with the lethargic condition.
+Mechanically, electric effects tend to move in straight lines, grant additional speed, benefit from critical hits or disorient their targets with the lethargic ailment.

 ### Corrosive

 Corrosive is the element of bubbling acid and scalding bases; of raw destruction and the inexorable push towards entropy.

-Mechanically, corrosive effects tend to eat through defenses, applying the defenseless condition or the brittle affliction, or creating dangerous ground effects.
+Mechanically, corrosive effects tend to eat through defenses, applying the defenseless ailment or the brittle affliction, or creating dangerous ground effects.